HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 }
 ```

-And update the prey to fallback to despawn once goto completes:
+And update the prey to fallback in `scene.tsx` to despawn once goto completes:

 ```typescript
 if (animalProps)